W-Floyd/landing-page/README.md

 Thus, this repo was formed, from which I used a git webhook to automatically update my landing page.

-Icon themeing is custom, and probably not that easy for others to work with, so send in a PR if you want something.
+Icon themeing is custom, and probably not that easy for others to work with, so open an issue if you want something.